 Other Skills Courses

 Lawyering skills are not limited to trial and appellate advocacy, of course.
 Much law practice is transactional in nature.
 Moreover, effective lawyers must perfect skills in client relations, negotiation, and other basic skills that apply to all forms of practice.
-The Law School offers hands-on courses in Negotiation (LAW 70727), Alternative Dispute Resolution (LAW 75717), and Patent Drafting and Prosecution (LAW 75910).
-In fall 2012, the Law School will also offer a new Transactional Law Intensive (LAW 75111) course during which students will work with simulated clients to carry out a business transaction.
+The Law School offers hands-on courses in Negotiation (LAW 70727), Alternative Dispute Resolution (LAW 75717), and Legal Interviewing and Counseling (LAW 70810) .
+In 2012, the Law School launched a new Transactional Law Intensive (LAW 75111) course during which students work with simulated clients to carry out a business transaction.
 Finally, a Law School team competes every year in the American Bar Association’s Client Counseling Competition.

 Notre Dame Law School has an impressive number of journals.
 Check them out and get involved!